 Historical Past-Year Versions of Tennessee Form FAE-Disc

-We have a total of three past-year versions of Form FAE-Disc in the TaxFormFinder archives, including for the previous tax year.
+We have a total of four past-year versions of Form FAE-Disc in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Franchise and Excise Tax Exempt Entity Disclosure of Activity